grycap/vmrc-web/README.md

  git clone https://github.com/grycap/vmrc-client.git
  ```

- 2. Make sure that the VMRC Server is up & running and listening at port 8080
+ 2. Make sure that the VMRC Server is up & running and listening at http://your_ip:8080
    * This is the default configuration if you followed the instructions when installing VMRC.
-   * During compilation of the client, the service WSDL is dynamically accessed to create some classes.
+   * During compilation of the client, the service WSDL is dynamically accessed to create some classes by taking into account that your_ip is `localhost` otherwise it must be setted in `pom.xml` file.

  3. Compile from sources with the command:
  ```